2026 Speaker Biographies

 Youssef Idelcaid is Executive Director and Head of the AI Research Center at Gilead Sciences, where he leads efforts to advance artificial intelligence across global drug development functions.
 He contributes to Gilead’s Enterprise Data Science Council, supporting the development of AI policy, governance, and responsible adoption frameworks at scale.
 With nearly two decades of experience spanning biotechnology, fashion, and beauty tech at Genentech, Levi Strauss, and L’Oréal, Youssef is a trained engineer in the field of Computational and Applied Mathematics.
 Thought the year, Youssef's focus has been on translating cutting-edge AI research into scalable, real-world solutions that improve scientific and operational outcomes.
 A frequent speaker at biotech and AI conferences, he is also an active advocate for diversity in technology through the Women in Data Science community.

-Vladimir Ivanov, PhD, Director, Group Lead, AI/ML Quantitative Data Sciences, Pfizer Inc.
+Vladimir Ivanov, PhD, Research and Development, Pfizer Inc.

 Pfizer